DL777/Risky_Business/README.md

 ## Files
-Resampling Starter Notebook
+1. Resampling Starter Notebook

-Ensemble Starter Notebook
+2. Ensemble Starter Notebook

-Lending Club Loans Data
+3. Lending Club Loans Data

+## Resampling

+In the first part of the project, the following resampling techniques were used:

+1. Oversampling the data using the Naive Random Oversampler and SMOTE algorithms.

+2. Undersampling the data using the Cluster Centroids algorithm.

+3. Over- and undersample using a combination SMOTEENN algorithm.

+For each method used, the following scores were calculated:

+1. Balanced accuracy score

+2. Confusion matrix

+3. Imbalanced classification report.

+## Ensemble Learning

+In the second part of the project, I trained and compared two different ensemble classifiers to predict loan risk, **Balanced Random Forest Classifier** and the **Easy Ensemble Classifier**.